Email

 Hyaluronic Acid

-Hyaluronic acid injections are used to treat osteoarthritic pain in the knee.
-It is recommended if the patient wants to postpone joint replacement surgery or when other treatment options are not effective, such as anti-inflammatory pain medications, acetaminophen (Tylenol), physical therapy, weight loss, and corticosteroid injections.
+Hyaluronic acid injections are used to treat osteoarthritic knee pain.
+It is recommended if patients want to postpone joint replacement or if other treatment options are not effective, such as anti-inflammatory medications, acetaminophen, physical therapy, weight loss, and corticosteroid injections.

-Hyaluronan is a substance normally found that acts as a lubricant and shock absorber and helps the joint to move smoothly.
-In an arthritic knee, the quality and quantity of hyaluronan in the joint fluid is reduced.
-Your doctor can inject hyaluronic acid into the knee to supplement the naturally occurring hyaluronic acid which may help provide temporary pain relief.
-The injections may only help with the pain but not reverse or prevent damage.
+Hyaluronan is a substance that is a lubricant and shock absorber and helps the joint to move smoothly.
+In an arthritic knee, the quality and quantity of hyaluronan in the joint is reduced.
+Your doctor can inject hyaluronic acid to supplement the naturally occurring hyaluronic acid which may provide temporary pain relief.
+The injections may help with the pain but not reverse or prevent damage.

 How To Take It

-Hyaluronic acid is injected into the knee joint after draining fluid from it in the doctor’s office.
+Hyaluronic acid is injected into the knee joint in the doctor’s office.
 There are many different brands of hyaluronic acid.
-While they differ in some ways, none has been shown to work better or worse than another.
+No brand has been shown to work better or worse than another.
 Let your doctor know if you have a chicken or egg allergy, as some brands are formulated using animal proteins.
 The injections are given weekly for one to five weeks.

-Your doctor will check your progress closely to see if the medicine is working and decide if you should continue to receive it.
-The response that patients have to these injections is variable.
-For patients who have pain relief, it may take a few days to several weeks to notice an improvement.
-The amount of time any pain relief lasts also varies.
-Some patients may have relief in pain for a few months.
+Your doctor will check your progress to see if it is working and if you should continue to receive it.
+The response is variable.
+For patients who have pain relief, it may take a few days to several weeks to notice improvement.
+The length of pain relief is variable.
+Some patients may have pain relief for a few months.
 If the injections are helpful, then they can be repeated in 6 months.

 Side Effects

-The most common side effects after a hyaluronic acid injection include local reactions with pain, warmth, swelling, and difficulty moving the knee immediately after the shot.
-These symptoms generally do not last long and applying ice helps ease the pain.
-You should not strain your knee by standing for long periods of time or participating in activities like running, jogging or heavy lifting for one to two days after receiving hyaluronic acid.
+The most common side effects include local reactions with pain, warmth, swelling, and difficulty moving the knee immediately after the injection.
+These symptoms are short lived and applying ice helps.
+You should not strain your knee with prolonged standing or participate in activities like running or heavy lifting for one to two days after receiving hyaluronic acid.
 Call your rheumatology provider if the pain or swelling in the knee persists or becomes worse.

 Tell Your Rheumatology Provider

-You should notify your rheumatology provider if you experience any side effects or allergic reactions.
+You should notify your rheumatology provider if you experience side effects or allergic reactions.
 Tell your provider if you experience bleeding problems.
-If you are pregnant or breastfeeding, let your doctor know before starting this medication.
-The risk in pregnancy and breastfeeding has not been determined.
-If you develop in the overlying skin, swelling, or worsening pain in the knee, tell your rheumatology provider.
+If you are pregnant or breastfeeding, let your doctor know before starting this medication as safety in pregnancy and breastfeeding has not been determined.
+If you develop swelling or worsening pain in the knee, tell your rheumatology provider.

 This information is provided for general education only.
 Individuals should consult a qualified healthcare provider for professional medical advice, diagnosis, and treatment of a medical or health condition.